yixun-h/5-UTR-leader_Infer/README.md

 This is a tool for computational inference and analysis of 5’UTR-leader sequence of alleles from immunoglobulin heavy chain genes.
 The pipeline is consist of three sections:
 * Data pre-process
-Snakefile can be used to run the scripts for 98 subjects before IgDiscover analysis.
 * Inference of 5'UTR-leader sequences
 * Quality control
-snakefile2 can be used after IgDiscover analysis

 ## Table of contents
 Purpose | tools